 How to become a pharmacist

-Careers in pharmaceuticals can be a prudent choice for those concerned about job security, with 14 percent growth predicted for this career from 2012-22.
+Careers in pharmaceuticals can be a prudent choice for those concerned about job security, with six percent growth predicted for this career from through the year 2026.
 But being a pharmacist means a lot more than wearing a white lab coat and checking for drug interactions.
 There are a variety of career paths you can take within the field of pharmaceuticals, whether you prefer to work with patients or conduct research.

 In order to work as a pharmacist you will need to earn a Doctor of Pharmacy (Pharm.D.) degree through an accredited program.
 The steps to earn this degree may include: